Hectoraisin/tomisin-olujinmi/content/posts/who-ruined-search/index.md

 Since businesses started getting on the Web, it has been a dance between Google and SEOs with each end trying to get the better of the other.
 Google would release a new algorithm update and SEO experts would try to reverse-engineer it based on their observations and opinions.

-These observations would become tactics and strategies and if you had a website that relied on getting traffic from Google, you had to pay attention.
+These observations would become tactics and strategies, and if you had a website that relied on getting traffic from Google, you had to pay attention.
 Occasionally, Google would release a guide with some helpful tips and some intentionally vague advice like “Make your site interesting and useful.”
 The company encouraged search engine optimization, as long as you didn't game the system.
 However, the simple truth is, that if there is a loophole, people will try to exploit it.

 ![Make your site interesting and helpful](interesting.png) *Source: [Google's SEO Starter Guide](https://developers.google.com/search/docs/fundamentals/seo-starter-guide)*